-Factor Item Details X11 Safety and high quality H1:Safety and green transport X12 Low-carbon and green means of transportation transport X43 They are durable and can bear extreme weather condition.
-X21 I can choose my own route H2: Flexibility and X22 It is convenient to connect with subway and bus stations Convenient X23 Riding bikes can avoid traffic jam and save time X56 It is easy to pay the rent fee.
-X31 The distribution is reasonable and easy to find a bike when you need it.
-H3: Distribution and Parking X32 It is convenient to park a bike without limitation X33 The management of distribution and parking is good X41 Their appearance and construction are good.
-H5: Fashion and Property X42 They are consumer-friendly and can provide high quality user experience.
-X44 The lock construction is reasonable and it is consumer-friendly

-X51 The registry and login processes are consumer-friendly.
+Factor Item Details III.
+Cofety and X11 Safety and high quality HI: Salety and X12 Low-carbon and green means of transportation green transport X43 They are durable and can bear extreme weather condition.
+X21 I can choose my own route 110.
+Elevibilitz X22 It is convenient to connect with subway and bus stations and Convenient X23 Riding bikes can avoid traffic jam and save time X56 It is easy to pay the rent fee.
+X31 The distribution is reasonable and easy to find a bike 112.
+Distribution when you need it. and Parking X32 It is convenient to park a bike without limitation X33 The management of distribution and parking is good X41 Their appearance and construction are good.
+U.S. Deskien and X42 They are consumer-friendly and can provide high quality H5: Fashion and user experience.
+Property X44 The lock construction is reasonable and it is consumer- friendly X51 The registry and login processes are consumer-friendly.
 X52 APP can provide accurate parking location.
 X53 The unlock process in APP is sensitive.
 X54 The deposit is reasonable.

-X55 The rent fee is reasonable.

-X57 It provides attractive coupons.
+H5: Service and X55 The rent fee is reasonable.
+Maintenance X57 It provides attractive coupons.
 X58 It often provides interesting riding activities to attract more users.
 X59 It arranges timely maintenance.
 X50 It responds timely to customers' feedback.

-X61 I can choose my own route

-X62 It is convenient to connect with subway and bus stations

-X63 Riding bikes can avoid traffic jam and save time
+X61 I can choose my own route User satisfaction X62 It is convenient to connect with subway and bus stations X63 Riding bikes can avoid traffic jam and save time

-X52 X53 X54 X55 X57 X58 X59 X50 X61 X62

-Figure 1 - Hypothetical model of residents' satisfaction to use sharing bikes
+Figure 1: Hypothetical model of residents' satisfaction to use sharing bikes